KYuuto1006/EComStage/README.md

 # EComStage

-This repository contains the supplementary materials for our paper:
+This repository contains the codes and data for our paper:
-"Stage-wise and Orientation-specific Benchmarking of LLM-based Agents in E-commerce".
+"EComStage: Stage-wise and Orientation-specific Benchmarking for E-commerce Customer Service".

-~~Data and codes are currently under internal company review and will be uploaded once it is finished. (before the conference's review process ends)~~
+~~Data and codes are currently under internal company review and will be uploaded once it is finished.~~

 Data is now available.
 One can refer to `filtered_data.json` for reproduction.